Americans With Disabilities Act

 ADA Complaints: Complaints that a program, service, or activity of the City of Lynnwood is not accessible to persons with disabilities should be directed to the Curt Russell, Safety Officer and ADA Coordinator ADAcoordinator@LynnwoodWA.gov, 425-670-5081, City Hall 19100 44th Ave W, Lynnwood WA 98036.

 Complaints can be submitted by email, letter, or if necessary, your complaint will be heard verbally.
 A record of your complaint and the action taken will be maintained in a complaint file in the ADA Coordinator’s office.
-A decision concerning any ADA grievance or complaint will be considered by the designated ADA Coordinator within 20 days of being
+A decision concerning any ADA grievance or complaint will be considered by the designated ADA Coordinator within 20 days of being filed.

 The City of Lynnwood is currently working on an ADA Self-Evaluation Transition Plan, for more information visit the ADA Self-Evaluation Transition Plan project page.